revk/SQLlib/sqllib.md

 An additional modifier `!` can be used with `%s` and `%D` which means free the value after use, e.g. `%!s`, `%!#s`, `%!#S` will take a `char*` string and free it (if not NULL) after use. `%!D` takes a string decimal library `sd_p` and does `sd_free(...)` on it after use.
 This allows for dynamically created allocated values to be used which are freed without the need to put them in variables and call a free function afterwards.

+### Field names

+Mysql allows field names to be placed in back ticks, and this is recommended.
+If you have a field name from a string you could just use `%s`, or better `` `%s` `, but it is recommende to use  `` `%#S` `` in such cases.
+This allows the library to handle any escaping needed for field names in back ticks to be escaped.

 ### Step by step query construction

 To construct a query step by step, you create a query string object, e.g. `sql_s_t s={0};`. **The `{0}` is important, do not omit the 0**